-Accessibility Services is the central campus resource for students with disabilities.
-Reasonable accommodations are provided to students with disabilities to remove barriers to learning and provide equal access to a full range of programs.
+Accessibility Services is the central campus resource for students with diagnosed and suspected disabilities.
+Reasonable accommodations, such as Learning Disabilities, ADHD and physical and mental health conditions, are provided to students with disabilities to remove barriers to learning and provide equal access to a full range of programs.